Commercial Guide: Your Office Renovation Budget

 Keeping an office well ventilated and at a comfortable temperature can have a big impact on employee productivity.
 So, installing an HVAC—heating ventilation and air conditioning system—might be worth it if there isn’t already one in your new location.
 An HVAC system could cost between $15 to almost $30 a square foot or 15 to 20 percent of your entire office renovation cost, according to the Builder’s Association.

-For a typical office build-out, labor should take about ten percent of your entire budget.
-There are also the geographic differences in labor costs.
-The cost of labor in New York City is 70 percent higher than the national average, according to Fixr.
+For a typical office renovation, labor should take about ten percent of your entire budget.
+However, consider the geographic differences in labor costs.
+For example, the cost of labor in New York City is 70 percent higher than the national average, according to Fixr.
 Philadelphia is 40 percent and Dallas ten percent above the national average.
 Charleston, South Carolina, and Scottsdale, Arizona, are both one percent below the national average.

 Certain factors in individual cities can add another variable.
 For example, in New York City, there are union and non-union buildings.
 For union buildings, tenants are required to use union labor, which can almost double the office renovation cost of a project, said Joseph, a Sweeten general contractor.
 The basic build-out of an office in a non-labor building can be as little as $40 a square foot or as much as $100 a square foot in a labor building, according to 42Floors.